WWmore/mkdocs-archgeo/docs/index.md

 * Fast interactive design.

 ## Triangular meshes
+Triangular meshes are the most commonly used meshes in geometry processing, since they can explicitly represent the model shape.
+Other good properties include planar faces and simplier way to store triangular faces in data structure compared with other polygon faces.
-Triangular meshes are the most commonly uses meshes in geometry processing.
-Each face is planar. **Regular** triangular mesh has all the vertices of valence 6.
+**Regular** triangular mesh has all the vertices of valence 6.

 ## Why quad meshes?
 Quad meshes are extensively used in animation, architectural designs, and industrial analysis.